cmilagan/cmilagan/README.md

 - 👋 Hi, I’m @cmilagan
-- 👀 I’m interested in Full Stack Development, in web and mobile applications
+- 👀 I’m interested in Creating and developing things across the full stack
 - 🌱 I’m currently learning Mobile Application Development
 - 💞️ I’m looking to collaborate on any cool projects
 - 📫 Reach me at cmilagan7@gmail.com or through LinkedIn!